Mapping Scientific Literature with Large Language Models and Topic Modeling: Discussion

-The thematic structure identified by the primary abstract classification was validated using established NLP methods.
-Analyses with BoW and c-TF-IDF confirmed that the sixteen generated topics were not arbitrary.
-Instead, each topic reflected a distinct vocabulary and research focus.
-For example, the clear separation in term distributions between Tissue Engineering and Material Science supports the model’s capacity to distinguish between disciplinary boundaries.
+The stable topics identified through primary abstract classification were further interpreted using established NLP methods.
+Analyses with BoW and c-TF-IDF confirmed that the sixteen generated topics were not arbitrary; rather, each reflected a distinct vocabulary and research focus.
+For example, clear differences in term distributions between Tissue Engineering (Topic 01) and Material Science (Topic 06) support the model's ability to distinguish disciplinary boundaries.

-The word frequency distribution of the abstract collection aligned with Zipf’s law \cite{Zip36}.
-Although the fitness was not perfect (i.e., not precisely following the theoretical Zipf curve in \hyperref[fig:zipf]{Fig. \ref{fig:zipf}b}), the data exhibited a structure where a few terms occurred with a high frequency (e.g., “study,” “method”).
-In contrast, a “long-tail” of terms rarely appeared, meaning that a large number of terms occurred infrequently in the corpus (“e.g., “mesenchymal,” “photovoltaic”).
-This linguistic pattern highlights the key advantages of LLMs, which use attention mechanisms to weigh the importance of common and rare terms based on context \cite{Vas17}.
-This capability is evidenced by how specific terms like “dislocation” were confined to the Material Science topic in PNAS -- likely attributed to the discussion about dislocation of a material at an atomic level, rather than joint-related dislocations in the body (e.g. shoulder, knee).
+The word frequency distribution of the corpus broadly followed Zipf's law \cite{Zip36}.
+Although the empirical distribution did not perfectly match the theoretical curve (\hyperref[fig:zipf]{Fig. \ref{fig:zipf}b}), the data exhibited the characteristic structure in which a small number of terms occur frequently (e.g., “study,” “method”), while a long tail of terms appears rarely (e.g., “mesenchymal,” “photovoltaic”).
+This linguistic pattern highlights the advantage of LLMs, which leverage attention mechanisms to weigh both frequent and rare terms within context \cite{Vas17}: the term “dislocation” appeared almost exclusively within the Material Science topic in PNAS, likely referring to atomic-scale defects rather than joint dislocations (e.g., shoulder, knee) in biomedical contexts.

-GPT-4o mini’s ability to prioritize contextual significance over mere frequency was also observed.
-For instance, “microfluidics” was a common author-provided keyword (\hyperref[fig:ctfidf]{Fig. \ref{fig:ctfidf}}) but ranked low in overall word frequency ($f=17$, $r=587$).
-Despite this low frequency, the LLM correctly identified its importance by creating a dedicated Microfluidics Innovation group (topic 13), which was expanded from 1.6\% of abstracts to 4.4\% of the full-text corpus.
-Furthermore, the model demonstrated an ability to remove the ambiguity of terms based on context.
-In many cases, terms only become distinct when interacting with other words.
-For example, the bigram “mechanical properties” was almost exclusively associated with Material Science, whereas “mechanical” in Tissue Engineering likely referred to physical stimuli applied to cells.
-The LLM’s capacity to process intermittent multi-word phrases was critical for accurate topic separation.
+\textit{GPT-4o-mini}'s contextual sensitivity was also evident in its handling of low-frequency but domain-specific terminology.
+For instance, “microfluidics” appeared frequently as an author keyword (\hyperref[fig:ctfidf]{Fig. \ref{fig:ctfidf}}), but ranked relatively low in overall word frequency ($f=17$, $r=587$).
+Despite this, the primary classification approach identified its importance by generating a dedicated Microfluidics Innovation topic (Topic 13), which expanded from 1.6\% of abstracts to 4.4\% of the full-text corpus.
+Similarly, the model resolved contextual ambiguity in multi-word expressions: while the bigram “mechanical properties” was strongly associated with Material Science, the term “mechanical” in Tissue Engineering contexts more often referred to physical stimuli applied to cells.
+The LLM's capacity to process intermittent multi-word phrases was critical for accurate topic separation.